wbs-pro/wbs-pro.github.io/content/Blog/🎯 Implementing an Onboarding Tutorial in Quartz.md

 ### 2. Core Configuration

-The tutorial is configured with carefully designed steps that guide users through the key features that Quartz provides by default, as well as some additional features I have added.:
+The tutorial is configured with carefully designed steps that guide users through the key features that Quartz provides by default, as well as some additional features I have added:

 ```typescript
 const steps = [